 The goal of Pure Talents is to find new perspectives on everyday objects.
 That’s why we were impressed by the physical sketchbook ’21 Ways to Sit ‘by Mu Hau Kao based on the exploratory research on the typology of sitting.
-Out of the attempt to find out what constitutes good posture in different contexts, 21 prototypes were created, which were put together into a special collection of seating options.
+Out of the attempt to find out what constitutes good sitting in different contexts, 21 prototypes were created, which were put together into a special collection of seating options.

-The poetry of the Chair 2018 by Zohair Zouirech (see left) arose from the lack of definition of the volume: So the seating area of the chair is created by the knot in a simple textile cover.
+The poetry of the Chair 2018 by Zohair Zouirech (see left) arises from the lack of definition of the volume: So the seating area of the chair is created by the knot in a simple textile cover.

 One more of our favorites was ‘Wire’ – a shelf for the creative storage of magazines, which the Swede Anna-Maria Nilsson developed as part of a study project.
 As the most important trend in 2019’s interior design, the young woman sees the focus on a deliberate interior design with minimalist forms, materials and colors.